 Julie Krop, M.D. has served as a member of our Board since February 2021.
-Since April 2020, Dr. Krop has served as Chief Medical Officer of Freeline Therapeutics Holdings plc (Nasdaq: FRLN), a clinical stage gene therapy company, and has more than 20 years of drug development experience across multiple therapeutic areas including orphan drug indications.
-Dr. Krop served from 2015 to April 2020 as the Chief Medical Officer and Executive Vice President, Development of AMAG Pharmaceuticals, Inc. (Nasdaq: AMAG), where she oversaw clinical development, medical affairs, program management, and pharmacovigilance and regulatory functions.
-Prior to joining AMAG, Dr. Krop held leadership positions at Vertex Pharmaceuticals, Inc. from 2012 to 2015, including Internal Medicine Development Lead and Vice President, Clinical Development, and had leadership positions at Pfizer, Inc. from 1999 to 2001, at Millennium Pharmaceuticals, Inc. from 2001 to 2003, at Peptimmune from 2003 to 2006, and at Stryker Regenerative Medicine from 2006 to 2012.
-Dr. Krop is board certified in Internal Medicine and completed a Robert Wood Johnson Foundation Clinical Scholar Fellowship as well as an Endocrinology fellowship at the Johns Hopkins University School of Medicine.
+Dr. Krop currently serves as Chief Medical Officer of PureTech Health plc (Nasdaq: PRTC), a clinical stage biotherapeutics company dedicated to discovering, developing and commercializing highly differentiated medicines for devastating diseases.
+Prior to assuming her position with PureTech Health, Dr. Krop served as Chief Medical Officer of Freeline Therapeutics (Nasdaq: FRLN), a clinical stage gene therapy company, from April 2020 to August 2021.
+Dr. Krop was also the Chief Medical Officer and Executive Vice President, Development of AMAG Pharmaceuticals, Inc. (Nasdaq: AMAG), where she oversaw clinical development, medical affairs, program management, and pharmacovigilance and regulatory affairs, from 2015 to 2021.
+From 2012 to 2015, Dr. Krop served as the Vice President, Clinical Development for Vertex Pharmaceuticals (Nasdaq: VRTX).
+In addition, Dr. Krop was Vice President, Clinical Development and Regulatory Affairs for Stryker Biotech (NYSE: SYK) from 2006 to 2012.
 Dr. Krop received both a B.A. and an M.D. from Brown University.
 Our Board believes that Dr. Krop's extensive healthcare knowledge, her extensive experience in overseeing drug development and clinical research, and her executive leadership success in the healthcare industry qualify her to serve on our Board of Directors.